Malekpour99/handouts/Interview/network.md

 - `Middleware` (e.g., Django Rest Framework throttle, Go middleware).

 This gives the most flexibility (per user, per token, etc.), but costs CPU since requests already reach your app.

 ---

+### You are suddenly informed that our website is down; how would you resolve this issue?

+My main and first goal is to find the source of this solution and reduce my area of investigation to that source.
+Then after resolving the issue, my main goal is to make sure this incident won't happen again; I can do so by creating new tests or taking other required preventing actions.

+- First I check the traffic to make sure I can reach my website services (by using commands like `dig`, `curl` and `ping`)
+- Check for the health and status of my servers (nodes), databases, engines and applications.
+- Check for unusual resource or storage usage.
+- Check from inside my services to make sure they can see other services and their connection is not lost.
+- Check my application logs (`critical`, `error` levels)
+- After finding the source of failure, I rollback its relevant changes ASAP.
+- Then I make sure our services are stable.
+- Now I create tests and take action to fix the service and make sure this won't happen again.

+---